emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-c:

 ``-c``
-  Tells *emcc* to compiler to and object file which can then be linked with other object files into an executable.
+  Tells *emcc* to emit an object file which can then be linked with other object files to produce an executable.

 ``--output_eol windows|linux``
   Specifies the line ending to generate for the text files that are outputted.
 If "--output_eol windows" is passed, the final output files will have Windows \r\n line endings in them.
 With "--output_eol linux", the final generated files will be written with Unix \n line endings.